Yesteryear is Here

 So the depot was moved downtown to Pioneer Village and restored along with an old caboose as a package deal.
 The caboose is a 1929 B&O (Baltimore & Ohio) caboose.
 Inside the depot is the bicycle that the station master, “Rush” Webner, rode to work every day for 40 years.

 Next to the depot and caboose is a mural painted by Rusty Baker.
 Webner is in the mural handing a packet to the train engineer while a Model T waits to cross the track.
 This image was inspired by a photograph taken by Dan Mishler, the Mill owner.
 He was a gifted amateur photographer.
 Many of his photos are displayed throughout the depot museum.

 The church is where it’s always stood ever since its bricks were fired on site in 1867.
-Unfortunately, in its latter years it fell into disrepair and had a congregation that has all but disappeared.
-The Smithville Community Historical Society was asked to take it over and that’s what they did.
+Unfortunately, in its later years, it fell into disrepair and had a congregation that has all but disappeared.
+The Smithville Community Historical Society was asked to take it over, and that’s what they did.

 Pioneer Village has another Schantz Organ in the Sheller House dating back to the 1880s.
 This old house was owned by a tailor in town named G. Sheller.

 “It later became a rental, so there are a lot of people who spent time calling this their home,” smiled Nita.
 “And when they visit the village, it is a literal homecoming and peak back to their childhood.”